Frequently Asked Questions

 Is your Pre-K program flexible?

 Yes.
-The pre-k 3 program offers three full days, five half days or five full days.
+The pre-k 3 program offers three full days or three half days, five half days or five full days.
 Pre-k 4 students can choose five half or five full days.

 Can I choose the days that my child attends pre-k 3?